ppkgtmm/hotel-bookings-etl/README.md

 - None of the guests can be tied to multiple rooms reserved through same booking
 - The following cannot be done when less than 7 days left before checkin date : room booking, amenity purchase, cancelation or modification of booking and amenities purchased

-## Data source
-Required data attributes were determined based on possible functionalities of hotel booking websites.
-Few constraints are also enforced for such websites for simplicity of project

-Some constraints of the imaginary hotel website are

 ## Data modeling

 ## Usage